 We highly recommend an organic all-natural skin treatment made specifically for dogs.
 It’s much safer and equally effective.

-The Zinc Oxide in Calamine
+Calamine’s Zinc Oxide

 You can expect to be dealing with an upset stomach if your dog consumes some Calamine.
 Vomiting, diarrhea, dehydration, gum discoloration and lethargy are also possible.

-Excessive Zinc and Toxicity
+Zinc and its Toxicity

 Alternatives to Calamine